Tuesday, October 27

 Thursday, October 29

 Whose voices shape an equitable future for Columbus?
-Miller Prize recipient Olalekan Jeyifous joins Whitney Amuchastegui, Executive Director of Su Casa Columbus and Carolina Castoreno-Santana, Executive Director of the American Indiana Center of Indiana in a discussion that addresses how collaboration, alternative histories, and multiple narratives might play a role in the design of an inclusive future.
+Miller Prize recipient Olalekan Jeyifous joins Whitney Amuchastegui, Executive Director of Su Casa Columbus and Carolina Castoreno-Santana, Executive Director of the American Indian Center of Indiana in a discussion that addresses how collaboration, alternative histories, and multiple narratives might play a role in the design of an inclusive future.

 Su Casa Columbus, Columbus IN

 American Indian Center of Indiana, Indianapolis IN

 Moderated by Scott Shoemaker (Miami Tribe of Oklahoma)

 Whitney Amuchastegui joined Su Casa in 2018 as Executive Director having spent the last three years working at BCSC in the English Learning Department.
 There, she participated in the establishment of the Cultural Learning Center, promoting the integration of international families into the community, supporting Latino young talent, and encouraging multi-cultural expression in the schools.
 She is a strong proponent of human rights and positive youth development in our community.
 Whitney comes from Canada by way of Chile, Uruguay, and Argentina where she spent eight years.
 It is also where she met her husband and began her family.
 Her previous roles have been in the graphic design field, working for Mayor Michael Bloomberg and the Economic Development Corporation in New York City and the Turismo Sustentable arm of the Tourism Secretary in Chile.
 She holds a BFA in Communication Design from Parsons School of Design.